InsideTerror/bankerbotV2/Messaging.md

 ## 🎯 Overview

-The system provides three types of broadcasts:
+The system provides five types of broadcasts:
 1. **Pending Applications** - Message servers with pending economy applications
 2. **Approved Servers** - Message all approved economy servers
-3. **All Servers** - Message all servers in the system (pending, approved, rejected)
+3. **All Economy Servers** - Message all servers in the economy system (pending, approved, rejected)
+4. **ALL Bot Servers** - Message every server the bot is in, regardless of economy status
-4. **Specific Server** - Message a single server by name (command-based)
+5. **Specific Server** - Message a single server by name (command-based)

 ## 🚀 Initial Setup